My Story & Background

 Revenue Operations with Care and Resilience at the Forefront

-Today, when I build and consult on systems and processes, I bring two core things with me:
+So today, in my daily interactions and when I build and consult on systems and processes, I bring two core things with me:

-(1) the lessons of growing up in the highly-competitive landscape of Hong Kong —especially as a neurodivergent ethnic minority; and
+(1) the lessons of growing up in the highly-competitive landscape of Hong Kong, especially as a neurodivergent ethnic minority; and

 How much does HubSpot Training in Hong Kong cost?